University of Oregon Notice of Privacy Practices

 - Have authorized person(s) act on your behalf.
 An authorized person may include your parent, if you are under the age of 18 and not enrolled at an institution of postsecondary education; or a legal guardian if you are not mentally or physically capable of making decisions about your health care and have officially designated someone to act as your legal guardian for that purpose.
 We will make sure that this person has the requisite legal authority and can act for you before we take any action.

-- To file a complaint if you believe your privacy rights have been violated.
-You can file a complaint if you feel that we have violated your rights by contacting the University Health Services Privacy; or you may file a complaint with the U.S. Department of Health and Human Services.
-Additionally, UO students may file a complaint with the U.S. Department of Education.
+- File a complaint if you believe your privacy rights have been violated.
+You can file a complaint if you feel that we have violated your rights by contacting the UO’s HIPAA Privacy Officer; or you may file a complaint with the U.S. Department of Health and Human Services or the U.S. Department of Education.
 Contact information is listed below.
 We will not retaliate against you for filing a complaint.

 - For health and safety emergencies.
 We can disclose your information for public health purposes or to respond to health emergencies for example preventing disease, helping with product recalls, reporting adverse reactions to medications, reporting suspected abuse, neglect, or domestic violence, and preventing or reducing a serious threat to anyone’s health or safety.